 Life at Alert Level 1

-Keep track of where you’ve been and who you’ve seen to help contact tracing if needed.
-Use the NZ COVID Tracer app as a handy way of doing this.
+Keep track of where you’ve been and who you've seen

 Student and International Student Support